synqs/ArduinoThermoControlWeb/README.md

 - Updates are done through flask_socketio
 - The layout is made nice through flask_bootstrap.

-# TODO

- 1. Verify the connections cleaner.
- 2. Send the last data to the hdf5 file.
- 3. Plots and nicer table ?

 # Installation

 - create a new directory